-Natural childbirth is among the most painful experiences that a woman goes through in her lifetime.
-And the only way to ease that pain is to provide all the support that she needs in the labor room.
-This is just one of the many reasons why the husband or partner should be in the labor room during childbirth.
+Natural childbirth is among the most painful experiences that a woman goes through in her life.
+And the only way to ease that pain is to provide her with all the support she needs in the labor room.
+And this is just one of the many reasons why the husband or partner should be in the labor room during childbirth.

-1. Help You Deal With The Pain
+1. Help Deal With The Pain

 The pain that you go through during childbirth can be excruciating.
 Labor pain is both physiological and psychological.
-As the contractions get stronger, and the pain becomes severe, all kinds of fears and doubts start creeping into your mind.
+As the contractions get stronger and the pain becomes severe, all kinds of fears and doubts start creeping into your mind.
 At

 2. Physical Support

-Who can be better than your husband to hold your hand to help you bear the pain, or massage the aching back?
+Who better than your husband to hold your hand and help you bear the pain or massage the aching back?
 Sometimes, active labor can last from 12 to 14 hours for first-time moms.
 At such times, your partner can help by distracting you from the pain.

-3. Emotional Support Helps You Stay Positive
+3. Emotional Support To Stay Positive

 4. Breathe Right

-5. Communicate With The Medical Staff On Your Behalf
+5. Communicate On Your Behalf

 After your mom and your best friend, it is perhaps your partner who knows you best.
 Your partner is, in fact, the one person who would’ve been with you through the nine months of your pregnancy.
 Together, you would have made a birth plan.

-6. Understands Your Pain
+6. Understand Your Pain